- Acne papules are a symptom of inflammatory acne

 With time, microcomedones increase in size as additional material becomes trapped and Cutibacterium acnes bacteria multiply.
 Pressure builds up within hair follicles putting pressure on the follicular walls, which rupture and spread into the surrounding tissue.

 This results in the development of papules, small, red pumps accompanied by redness, inflammation and irritation.
 These appear on the surface of skin, are firm to the touch and do not contain pus.

 Papules vs. pustules

-Papules vs. acne nodules
+Papules vs. nodules

 What Causes Acne Papules?

 Sex hormones, especially androgens (the male sex hormones), play a significant role in the formation of papules and other acne lesions.
-Not only do androgens promote the production of sebum, but they also regulate the body’s inflammatory response to acne.
+Not only do androgens promote the production of sebum, they also regulate the body’s inflammatory response to acne.

 Although more research is needed to officially confirm this theory, diet is often cited as a cause of pimple breakouts.
 This includes eating a diet high in sugar and dietary fat, certain food groups (such as dairy), and even singular food items.
 Chocolate is one such food item that is often singled out as a cause of acne.